 Before you can start analysis make sure that you have enough historical data in Google Analytics.
 It doesn’t make sense to perform 80 20 analysis if you had only 5 conversions in the last 30 days.

 If you don’t have Google Analytics tracking in place fix that asap.
 In meanwhile you can use your internal data and data from your CMS (website).

-If you have Google Analytics make sure that you track most important user actions (conversions) on the website such as form submit or purchase.
+If you have Google Analytics make sure that you track the most important user actions (conversions) on the website such as form submit or purchase.

 1. What age group gives 60-90% of my income?

-This report gives you an overview on your conversion rates and purchase volume for different age groups.
+This report gives you an overview of your conversion rates and purchase volume for different age groups.
 On the screenshot above you can see that users from 18 to 34 bring 83% of revenue due to much higher conversion rates.

 2. What gender gives 60-90% revenue?

 1. Is there a huge difference in conversion rates across different mobile devices?

 It’s quite common to see the highest conversion rates from certain devices, for example, the latest iPhone version.

 In 99% of projects, we manage desktop has a higher conversion rate.
 But the difference should be not as huge as in the example above.
 The conversion rate from the desktop is 4.5 higher but at the same time, 73% of traffic is coming from mobile.
 There are 2 steps here: